securing/IOSSecuritySuite/README.md

     print("I have not been Tampered.")
 }

-/// In advanced, you can compare the hash value manually
-/// Check your IOSSecuritySuite dylib if let hashValue = IOSSecuritySuite.getExecutableFileHashValue(.custom("IOSSecuritySuite")), hashValue == "6d8d460b9a4ee6c0f378e30f137cebaf2ce12bf31a2eef3729c36889158aa7fc" {
+// Manually verify SHA256 hash value of a loaded dylib if let hashValue = IOSSecuritySuite.getExecutableFileHashValue(.custom("IOSSecuritySuite")), hashValue == "6d8d460b9a4ee6c0f378e30f137cebaf2ce12bf31a2eef3729c36889158aa7fc" {
     print("I have not been Tampered.")
 }